carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 {: .language-groovy }

-This will print the location of the current working directory using the bash variable $PWD.
+This will print the location of the current working directory using the bash environment variable variable `PWD`.

 ~~~